 Access to the natural environment and areas of high biodiversity value can have a positive impact on health and wellbeing and can help reduce social and health inequalities.
-We are supportive of projects such as community led habitat management, health walks and wildlife/nature experiences.
+The Council is supportive of projects such as community led habitat management, health walks and wildlife/nature experiences.

 A key issue will be to ensure new development does not lead to a net loss in biodiversity but instead enhances biodiversity value through improvements of existing habitats and creation of new ones, as appropriate to the scheme.
-It is likely that additional evidence will need to be produced in partnership with key stakeholders such as the Kent Nature Partnership, Natural England, the Environment Agency and Kent Wildlife Trust in order to further explore the biodiversity and natural capital value of the District, for inclusion within the Local Plan.
+It is likely that additional evidence will need to be produced in partnership with key stakeholders such as the Kent Nature Partnership, Natural England, the Environment Agency and Kent Wildlife Trust in order to further explore the biodiversity and natural capital value of the District.